biosustain/MuSIC-PDO-3HP/README.md

-### README: Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP
+### Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP

 This folder contains the code, simulations, visualizations, and data used for the project "Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP"